We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 - Visibility

-The diamond is assigned a clarity grade based on these qualities.
+The diamond is assigned a grade based on these qualities.

 In short, the inclusions in SI1 diamonds, compared to VS2, are more impactful.
 But they’re less so than ones that earn a lower grade.

-For example, this 1.02 carat round diamond is from the vendor where I bought my wife’s engagement ring.
+For example, this 1.02 carat round diamond, from the vendor where I bought my wife’s engagement ring, earned an SI1 clarity grade.

 It has a few black spots scattered across its table, which are likely the result of crystalized carbon.

-The GIA report includes a clarity plot that shows their size and position.
+The GIA report includes a clarity plot that shows their size, relative impact, and position.

-Obtaining a GIA report, or one from another reputable lab like the American Gem Society allows you to learn the details of its SI1 clarity grade before you buy.
+Obtaining a GIA report allows you to learn the details of its SI1 clarity grade.

 What is a VS1 Diamond?